-Virtual unit force:
+Virtual unit force

-This step consists in removing the external real loading from the truss and applying a virtual unit force at the point D in the requested direction (vertical in that problem).
-The equations of equilibrium of the whole truss allow calculating the reactions at the supports, then applying the method of joints one can find the virtual forces developed in the members.
-Figure 3.16 illustrates the virtual case of loading.
+This step consists in removing the external real loading from the truss and applying a virtual unit force at point D in the requested direction (vertical in this problem).
+The equilibrium equations of the whole truss allow us to calculate the reaction forces at the supports, following which we apply the method of joints to obtain the virtual forces generated in the members.
+Figure 3.16 illustrates the virtual loading.